Averages of long Dirichlet polynomials with modular coefficients: Introduction and statement of the main result

 where $V^-:=\{-v:v\in V\}$ and

-with $U_m$ denoting the Chebyshev polynomials.
+with $U_m$ denoting the Chebyshev polynomials, defined in \eqref{defCP}.
+See \cite{CFKRS} for the analytic continuation properties of $G_{A}(s;l)$ at $s=\frac{1}{2}$.
 Equation \eqref{7june.1} shows the structure of the shifted $r$-moment of $L_f(\tfrac{1}{2})$; each term of the outer sum over the subsets of $A$ gives a main term, which is called an \lq\lq$\ell$-swap\rq\rq \;term when $V$ has cardinality $\ell$.
 Moreover, the so-called 0-swap term, i.e. the one corresponding to $V=\emptyset$, lays the groundwork for the rest of the formula, as all the other terms can be essentially obtained by changing sign of some of the shifts.

 A classical approach to attack \eqref{7june.1} is to truncate the Dirichlet series of the product of $L$-functions on the left hand-side.
 Therefore, studying averages of Dirichlet polynomials that approximate $L$-functions is a central problem in the context of moments.
 By the Conrey-Keating heuristic \cite{CK1, CK2, CK3, CK4, CK5}, we expect the length $X$ of the polynomial approximation to play a crucial role; in particular, if we approximate the Dirichlet series of $\prod_{\alpha\in A}L_f(\tfrac{1}{2}+\alpha)$ with a polynomial of length $k^{2L}<X<k^{2(L+1)}$ (note that $k^2$ is the size of the conductor of $L_f$), then only the $\ell$-swap terms with $\ell\leq L$ from the recipe actually contribute to the main term (see also \cite{Bettin-Conrey, Sieg-Caroline} for more details on how the length of the polynomial approximation influences the final result).
 For example, if $X<k^2$ then only the 0-swap term gives a non-negligible contribution, while all the others contribute $o(1)$.
 In this paper, we treat the so-called \textit{long Dirichlet polynomial approximation}, i.e. the case $k^2<X<k^4$, for which we expect that only the 0-swap and 1-swap terms contribute to the main term and the remaining terms are negligible.
-This is shown in the following result, proven conditionally on the assumption of the Generalized Lindel\"of Hypothesis for Dirichlet $L$-functions (GLH).